Ipstenu/dreamobjects/readme.txt

 <strong>Can I use this on Multisite?</strong>

 Not at this time.
 Backups for Multisite are a little messier, and I'm not sure how I want to handle that yet.

+<strong>What does it backup?</strong>

+Your database and your wp-content folder.

+In a perfect world it would also backup your wp-config.php and .htaccess, but those are harder to grab since there aren't constant locations.

 <strong>How big a site can this back up?</strong>